Cold case: Woman in NZ arrested over toddler's death more than 30 years ago - NZ Herald

 A woman had then allegedly helped to dispose of the child's remains.

-Detectives raided a house Porters Retreat, about 40km south of Oberon, and arrested a man.
+Detectives raided a house at Porters Retreat, about 40km south of Oberon, west of Sydney, and arrested a man.

 The man was refused bail and is due to appear in Bathurst Local Court today.